harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: Spent today packaging up the Housing Price Prediction project properly.
 That meant writing a final model card documenting what data it was trained on, what assumptions it makes, where it works well and where it breaks down.
 Also generated a summary visualization showing the ten most important features with their effect directions.
 Made sure the reproducibility instructions in the README were accurate by actually following them on a clean copy of the directory.
 - Deliverable: Model card written.
 Reproducibility verified from fresh checkout.
+## 2021-12-20 - Day 9: Deliverable packaging

+- Task summary: Realized the sample prediction script in the README used a hardcoded example that had been deleted from the dataset during cleaning.
+Fixed the example to use a real row from the cleaned dataset.
+- Deliverable: README example updated to use a real row from cleaned data.